Previous Guest Speakers

 Brig.
 General Ernest Audino, USA ret, graduated from the United States Military Academy at West Point in 1983 and retired from the Army in 2011.
 He served multiple assignments in armor, cavalry, infantry and Stryker units.
 Other key assignments include service as an Army Congressional Fellow in the US Senate, duty as the Executive Assistant to the Vice Chairman of the US Joint Chiefs of Staff, and Director of Nuclear Support at the US Defense Threat Reduction Agency.
 His last assignment was as the Deputy Director of Operations for Headquarters, US Army, in the Pentagon.
 He currently serves as District Director for U.S. Congressman Michael Waltz from Florida (who is a VMI grad).
 Biography

-Our monthly Commanders Calls are hosted by Matthew Newgent ’96 and held on Zoom.
-MacArthur Society President Bill Prince ’70, as well as others, provide an update on our organization’s activities.
+Our monthly Commanders Calls are held on Zoom.
+MacArthur Society President, as well as others, provide an update on our organization’s activities.

-This event is open to all West Point graduates and supporters who align with our mission to “Save and Restore” West Point.
-Our policy is not to record, so please attend in-person.
+This event is open to anyone who aligns with our mission to “Save and Restore” West Point–whether you are a West Point graduate or not.
 REGISTER HERE